canonical/data-platform-benchmark-env/README.md

 |     +--- cos/            Configures the COS environment for any of the following deployments, including the microk8s underneath it
 |
 +--- scenarios/            Configures the different deployment scenarios and testing.
 Should be used once a model has been correctly added and configured
+|
++--- examples/             Examples of complete terraform scripts that use modules from environment and scenarios for a deployment
+|
++--- utils/                Additional scripts, such as sshuttle setup.
 ```

 Start with the chosen `environments` when writing your terraform module.
 Optionally, use the `examples` folder to kickstart your code.